paulineattal/M2SISE_PLSDA_RPackage/README.md

 ```
 ## Use the help function

-You can acces to the function help to see all the documentation about your function.
+You can access the function help to see all the documentation about your function.
 ```r
 help('the_name_of_your_function')
 ```